Fiscal Year 2022

 Goal 4.
 Objective 2: Expand the capacity of the scientific workforce and infrastructure to support innovative research

-The Office of the Secretary leads this objective.
+In the previous administration, the Office of the Secretary led this objective.
 The following divisions are responsible for implementing programs under this strategic objective: AHRQ, CDC, FDA, NIH, OASH, OGA, and SAMHSA.
+HHS has determined that performance toward this objective is progressive.
+The narrative below provides a brief summary of progress made and achievements or challenges, as well as plans to improve or maintain performance.

 Objective 4.2 Table of Related Performance Measures

-To support the Department’s mission and FDA’s scientific expertise, FDA is expanding its fellowship efforts by launching a new FDA Traineeship Program while continuing other Fellowship programs.
-This performance goal focuses on FDA’s efforts to retain a targeted percentage of the scientists who complete these programs.
-The size and focus of the new agency-wide Traineeship program will be greater in number and scope than the current Fellowship, and FDA will be resetting the retention target in FY 2020 and beyond when the new FDA Traineeship Program is launched.
-Additionally, whether “graduates” from these programs continue to work for FDA or choose to work in positions in related industry and academic fields, they are trained in using an FDA-presented understanding of the complex scientific issues in emerging technologies and innovation, which furthers the purpose of HHS Strategic Objective 4.2: Expand the capacity of the scientific workforce and infrastructure to support innovative research.
+To support the Department's mission and FDA's scientific expertise, FDA is launching a new FDA Traineeship Program while continuing other Fellowship programs.
+This performance goal focuses on FDA's efforts to retain a targeted percentage of the scientists who complete these programs.
+The size and focus of the new agency-wide Traineeship Program will be greater in number and scope than the current Fellowship Program.
+Since the scope of the program will increase, FDA will reset the retention target to 20 percent for FY 2021 to reflect the new program's expected baseline.
+Whether "graduates" from these programs continue to work for FDA or choose to work in positions in related industry and academic fields, they are trained in an FDA-presented understanding of the complex scientific issues in emerging technologies and innovation, which furthers the purpose of this strategic objective.
+For now, the retention target will remain at 20 percent in FY 2021 and 2022.
+Although it is unclear what the ultimate impact on the program will be, COVID-19 has affected FDA's ability to sponsor fellow, and has limited the experience of those fellows to train onsite in FDA labs, and with the appropriate mentors.
+FDA will continue to monitor and adjust this goal moving forward as necessary.